 Itinerary details are subject to change.
 Price is per person based on double occupancy.
 There is a single supplement fee for single occupancy travellers.

 Cancellation Policy: Once full payment has been received, the tour is considered non-refundable.
-Deposit of $1,000 per person required at time of booking.
+Deposit is required at time of booking.
 In the event that you must cancel after we have received your deposit, but before you have paid in full - if we are unable to fill your held place in the tour - your Deposit is non-refundable.
 All participants are required to carry their own travel insurance and trip cancellation insurance.

-Tour Departure Time (your arrival into Rome): The tour departs from Rome-Fiumicino Airport (a.k.a Leonardo DaVinci) at 11am on Tuesday, April 24th, 2018.
+Tour Departure Time (your arrival into Rome): The tour departs from Rome-Fiumicino Airport (a.k.a Leonardo DaVinci).
 Our coach driver picks us up at this time and is not in a position to wait in the event that we are late.
 Regardless of the cause of the delay, it is the travellers responsibility to be at the meeting place at the airport for 11am (allow for at least one hour for clearing customs and baggage collection.)
-In the event that you are not there for 11am you will be responsible for your transportation at your cost to the Villa in Tuscany. * We advise that if you are unable to get an early morning arriving flight to Rome for Tuesday, April 24th, 2018 from your city of departure that you should book a flight for the previous day and stay overnight in or near Rome and take a shuttle/taxi to the airport the next morning.
+In the event that you are not there for 11am you will be responsible for your transportation at your cost to the Villa in Tuscany. * We advise that if you are unable to get an early morning arriving flight to Rome from your city of departure that you should book a flight for the previous day and stay overnight in or near Rome and take a shuttle/taxi to the airport the next morning.